Mary Swander

 Mary Swander (born November 5, 1950) is an American author of Irish heritage.
 She holds dual citizenship in Ireland and the United States.
-Born in Carroll, Iowa, her ancestors immigrated to the United States during their homeland's potato famine.
+Born in Carroll, Iowa, her ancestors immigrated to the United States during the Great Famine of Ireland.
 Swander taught for a decade on the island of Inishbofin, County Galway.

 Her books include the memoirs The Desert Pilgrim and Out of this World as well as three books of poetry, Heaven-and-Earth House, Driving the Body Back, and Succession.
 She served as the Poet Laureate of Iowa from 2009 to 2019.

 Swander has also co-authored a musical, Dear Iowa, with composer Christopher Frank, which has been produced across the Midwest and on Iowa Public Television.

 Her awards include a Whiting Award, a National Endowment for the Arts grant for the Literary Arts, the Carl Sandburg Literary Award, and the Nation-Discovery Award.
 A graduate of the Iowa Writers' Workshop at the University of Iowa, she is a Distinguished Professor of English at Iowa State University.

 With an endowment from the Iowa Arts Council granted in 2009, she started a poetry website for Iowans called "The Iowa Literary Community".